 We’ve been on several extended travel adventures to date and have found that determining which items to pack and which to leave behind is incredibly stressful.
 And while we’ve improved over time, we still don’t always get it right.
 So we’ve compiled a list of the things that we would never ever consider leaving behind plus some helpful tips that we’ve developed after making our own packing mistakes.

-Note: We’re not affiliated with any of these brands – it’s all just gear that we love!
+Note: We’re not sponsored by any of these brands – it’s all just gear that we love!
+This post does contain affiliate links… if you buy something it costs you nothing extra and helps us pay for our blog hosting!

 Nick’s Top 5: